Antiz96/Linux-Server/VMs/RHEL_Server_Template.md

 ## Base Install

-I basically follow each installation steps normally with the following exceptions :
+I basically follow each installation steps normally with the following exceptions:

-- I use a different partition scheme depending on if the context is personal or professional (see : [Partition scheme](https://github.com/Antiz96/Server-Configuration/blob/main/VMs/RHEL_Server_Template.md#partition-scheme))
+- I use a different partition scheme depending on if the context is personal or professional (see [Partition scheme](https://github.com/Antiz96/Server-Configuration/blob/main/VMs/RHEL_Server_Template.md#partition-scheme))
 - I don't check anything during the **Software selection** step so I get a minimal installation.
 I install useful packages after the installation instead (see [Install useful packages](https://github.com/Antiz96/Server-Configuration/blob/main/VMs/RHEL_Server_Template.md#install-useful-packages))
 - I don't create any user during the installation process.
 Indeed, this will be handled by an ansible playbook.
 I do create a "ansible" user for that purpose afterward instead (see [Create and configure the ansible user](https://github.com/Antiz96/Server-Configuration/blob/main/VMs/RHEL_Server_Template.md#create-and-configure-the-ansible-user)).
 **Remember to set a password for the root account during the installation process anyway, otherwise you won't be able to log in to the server after reboot !**

 ### Partition scheme

-- Personal context :
+- Personal context:

 > EFI partition mounted on /boot/EFI --> 550M - ESP
 > Swap partition --> 4G - SWAP
 > Root partition mounted on / --> Left free space - EXT4 (0% Reserved block)

-- Professional context :
+- Professional context:

 > EFI partition mounted on /boot --> 550M - ESP
 > Swap partition --> 4G - SWAP